 Georgian College takes environmental issues seriously.
 Official policy requires us to keep environmental concerns in mind in everything we do.
-That ranges from curriculum and classrooms to products we purchase and how we deal with our waste.
+This ranges from curriculum and classrooms to products we purchase and how we deal with our waste.

-One of the College’s core principles inVision 2015, Georgian’s strategic plan, is this: “We will evolve our practices and embrace change to ensure financial, social and environmental sustainability.”
+One of the college’s core principles inVision 2015, Georgian’s strategic plan, is this: “We will evolve our practices and embrace change to ensure financial, social and environmental sustainability.”

-Created in 2007, the College’s Environmental Sustainability Committee leads the way in making sure that Georgian steadily makes progress on these issues and more.
+Created in 2007, the Environmental Sustainability Committee leads the way in making sure that Georgian steadily makes progress on these issues and more.